 As I’m sure you’ll agree, murderers and serial killers must remain in a maximum security prison until the end of their sentence — where they belong.

-If passed into law, my package of commons sense justice reforms will ensure that victims, survivors and their families are provided with timely and transparent disclosure regarding an incarcerated individual’s movement within the corrections system and their parole hearings.
-It'll also crack down on 'hush-hush' prisoner transfers from maximum to minimum security facilities.
+When this Bill becomes law, this package of commons sense justice reforms will ensure that victims, survivors and their families are provided with timely and transparent disclosure regarding an incarcerated individual’s movement within the corrections system and their parole hearings.
+We'll also crack down on 'hush-hush' prisoner transfers from maximum to minimum security facilities.

-This legislation is a homegrown, Oshawa-based effort supported by Lisa Freeman, Oshawa's well-regarded victims rights advocate.
-Lisa's late father, Roland Slingerland, an Oshawa caretaker and Royal Canadian Navy veteran, was bludgeoned to death at a downtown Oshawa rooming house in 1991.
-Though handed a life sentence, his axe-murderer, Terrence Porter (already on parole at the time of his 1991 crime) was paroled during the COVID-19 pandemic and now enjoys a restful life at a low-security facility in western Canada with chef-catered meals — just a few miles away from Lisa's sister.
-It's a stunning blow to Lisa's families and survivors like hers.
+This legislation is a homegrown Oshawa-based effort supported by Lisa Freeman, our city's well-regarded victims rights advocate.
+As longtime residents of our city will recall, Lisa's late father, Roland Slingerland, an Oshawa caretaker and Royal Canadian Navy veteran was bludgeoned to death at a downtown Oshawa rooming house in the winter of 1991.
+Though handed a life sentence, his axe-murderer Terrence Porter (already on parole at the time of his 1991 crime) was paroled during the COVID-19 pandemic and now enjoys an easy life at a low-security facility in western Canada with chef-catered meals — just a few miles away from the home of Lisa's sister — a despicable blow to Lisa, her family and survivors like her.